Adelpha californica

 Taxonomic history

 Originally described as Heterochroa californica by Butler in 1865.
 Reclassified as of Adelpha bredowii in 1944, but restored to full status based on morphological, geographical, and genetic evidence.
-Sometimes placed in Limenitis, but modern places it in Adelpha (serpa species group).
+Sometimes placed in Limenitis, but modern classification places it in Adelpha (serpa species group).

 Mimicry complex